BayLibre/android_kernel_common/Documentation/power/runtime_pm.rst

       power.use_autosuspend isn't set, otherwise returns the expiration time in jiffies

+  `int pm_runtime_set_next_event(struct device *dev, ktime_t next);`
+    - inform runtime PM of the next event on the device.
+Devices that are sensitive to their domain idle enter/exit latencies may provide this information for use by the PM domain governor.
+The domain governor would use this information to calculate it's sleep length.

 It is safe to execute the following helper functions from interrupt context:

 - pm_request_idle()